Ingrid Andress: Education and early career

-2018–2020: Breakthrough with Lady Like
+2019–2020: Lady Like

-Andress signed a recording contract with Warner Nashville and Atlantic Records in July 2018.
-In February 2019, her first song with the label, "Lady Like", was released to digital platforms and was a top ten debut on Top Country Albums.
+In February 2019, her first song with the label, "Lady Like", was released to digital platforms.
 In April 2019, she released the single "More Hearts Than Mine", which reached the top five of the American and Canadian country airplay charts.
-On March 27, 2020, she released her debut studio album Lady Like through Warner Music Nashville.
+In March 2020, she released her debut studio album Lady Like through Warner Music Nashville; it reached No. 9 on the Top Country Albums chart.
+The album became one of Billboard's Top 10 Best Country Albums of the year and set the record as the highest streaming country female debut album of all time.
 In April 2020, Andress reached No. 1 on the Billboard Emerging Artists chart.
-The album became one of Billboard's Top 10 Best Country Albums of the year and set the record as the highest streaming country female debut album of all time upon release.

-In July 2020, she released "The Stranger", which peaked at number 49 on Country Airplay.
-The deluxe edition of Lady Like was released on October 2, 2020.
-At the 63rd Annual Grammy Awards, Andress received three Grammy Awards nominations: Best Country Song ("More Hearts Than Mine"), Best Country Album (Lady Like), and Best New Artist; these nominations made her the only country artist in a "Big Four" category.
+In July 2020, she re-released "The Stranger", which peaked at No. 49 on Country Airplay.
+The deluxe edition of Lady Like was released in October 2020.
+At the 63rd Annual Grammy Awards, Andress received three Grammy Awards nominations: Best Country Song for "More Hearts Than Mine", Best Country Album for Lady Like, and Best New Artist; these nominations made her the only country artist in a "Big Four" category.

 2021–present: Good Person

-In August 2021, Andress released "Wishful Drinking", a collaboration with Sam Hunt.
+In August 2021, Andress released "Wishful Drinking" in collaboration with Sam Hunt.
 The song peaked at number 4 on Country Airplay.
-The song, though originally not intended for the album, was included as a bonus track and served as the lead single to her sophomore album Good Person.
-"Wishful Drinking" earned Andress her 4th Grammy Award nomination, for Best Country Duo/Group Performance at the 65th annual ceremony.
+"Wishful Drinking" earned Andress her 4th Grammy Award nomination, for Best Country Duo/Group Performance, at the 65th annual ceremony.

-Two more singles were released from the album; "Seeing Someone Else", which became her first cross-format single and peaked top 25 on the Adult Pop Airplay chart, and "Feel Like This", the album's second country single.
-The album charted on both the Billboard 200 and the Top Country Albums chart.
+"Seeing Someone Else", released in May 2022, was her first cross-format single.
+It peaked in the top 25 on the Adult Pop Airplay chart.

+The album Good Person was released in August 2022.
+It charted on both the Billboard 200 and the Top Country Albums chart.
+Included on the album was "Feel Like This", which reached number 60 on the Country Airplay charts.

+Artistry and influences

+Andress has cited the Chicks, John Denver, and Amy Grant as influences.

+Andress has a vocal range of F3 - C5 (1.6 octaves).